Privacy Policy

 For this purpose, we process the personal data you have entered into our website or that is generated from the functionalities you have used on the website and the technical data from your device such as your IP address, the internet browser you use, pages visited on the website, your click-and-surf behaviour and the length of your session.

-4.5 WHERE APPLICABLE, TO OPEN AND ADMINISTER YOUR WEBSITE ACCOUNT AND TO MAINTAIN ITS CONFIDENTIALITY
+4.5 WHERE APPLICABLE, TO OPEN AND ADMINISTER YOUR ACCOUNT AND TO MAINTAIN ITS CONFIDENTIALITY

 What does this purpose entail?